REMP Lab Director

 Irianna plans to pursue a graduate degree in clinical psychology, with the goal to make mental health services more accessible for marginalized and underprivileged communities.

-Yen Shiferaw (he/him) is an undergraduate student majoring in Psychology and minoring in Business Administration at the University of San Diego.
-He joined the REMP Lab in the Summer of 2025.
+Yen Shiferaw (he/him) is a junior majoring in Psychology and minoring in Business Administration at the University of San Diego.
+Yen joined the REMP Lab in Summer 2025.

 While in the lab, Yen’s project includes "Playing Through Pressure: A Qualitative Study on Joy in Undergraduate Athletes of Color".
 This study explores how undergraduate athletes of color define, express, and sustain joy while navigating institutional pressures and interpersonal challenges within collegiate athletics.
 By examining themes such as racial identity, emotional well-being, and culturally grounded resilience strategies, Yen aims to highlight how joy can function as a form of resistance and identity-affirmation.
 His work emphasizes the need for more humanizing, joy-centered approaches to supporting athletes of color in higher education environments.